Mental Health Facilities Kenton, OH

 Lutheran Social Services Lima Office - 27.1 miles from Kenton, OH

 Lutheran Social Services Lima Office is one of mental health facilities in Lima, Ohio, located at 616 South Collett Street, Suite 203, 45805 zip code.
 Lutheran Social Services Lima Office provides outpatient treatment.
-Lutheran Social Services Lima Office provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+Lutheran Social Services Lima Office provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Additional services provided at Lutheran Social Services Lima Office include court-ordered outpatient treatment.

 Learn More